philgyford/vagrant-heroku-cedar-14-python/README.md

 			...
 		Procfile
 		requirements.txt
-		Vagrantfile
+		Vagrantfile			# a copy or symlink

 	This will vary slightly depending on your Django project's layout.

-5. Run `vagrant up` from the same directory that the copy/symlink of `Vagrantfile` is in.
+6. Run `vagrant up` from the same directory that the copy/symlink of `Vagrantfile` is in.

-6. Go to http://localhost:5000/ in your browser.
+7. Go to http://localhost:5000/ in your browser.

 You will probably want to do `vagrant ssh` and populate the database.
 This could be smoother...